Remembrance – Brigadier Pratap Dattatraya Joshi (6.3.1932 - 22.9.2008)

 If he liked to do something – he did it – anything he liked – without caring for what others would think.

 He laughed – and he made others laugh.

 I first met Pratap Joshi in March 1982 – and he left such a lasting impression on me that I became his fan ever since.

-My son – a Seafarer – a Master Mariner – was his favourite grandchild, the apple of his eye.
+My son, a seafarer, was his favourite grandchild, the apple of his eye.

 It was a pity he could not be with his beloved grandfather during his last moments in September 2008 – as he was sailing on the high seas.

 Such are the tragedies and travesties of life, and death.